chzesa/tiralabra/docs/testing.md

 Currently, with the two tests which aren't passed (testing a case in which only degenerate parabola exist at the time of adding a new site), the test coverage is around 80% or higher for the components relevant to the algorithm implementation, but most of the coverage is purely from testing the algorithm itself instead of unit testing of the supplementary data structures.

+A coverage report can be found in /docs/coverage

 # Performance testing

 Testing the algorithm's performance will be done using randomly generated data, either with seeded random number generation or by reading the input from a pregenerated file.